-The paper pusher is placed inside the printer during transport, with the air hoses mounted.
+The paper pusher is placed inside the printer during transport, with the air pipes mounted.
 The screws and spacers is mounted on the underside of the cutter.
 Fasten the paper pusher like on the figure below.
-Connect the hoses to the side plate on the cutter.
-The hoses are marked, and the marking should correspond with the label.
+Connect the pipes to the side plate on the cutter.
+The pipes are marked, and the marking should correspond with the label.